 There are many ways to transfer data between Macs.
 Target disk mode is one of the less commonly known methods.
 Even so, it makes file transfer much easier.
 But how do you get started with it?

-In this post, I’ll explain what target disk mode is and how you can start using it.
-We’ll explain what target disk mode does and some common ways to use it.
+In this post, you’ll learn what target disk mode is and how you can start using it.
+We’ll explain what target disk mode does and two common ways to use it.

 Key Takeaways